staticwebdev/nuxtjs-starter/README.md

 # generate static project
 $ npm run generate
 ```

-For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).
+For a detailed explanation on how to work the with app, check out [Nuxt.js docs](https://nuxtjs.org).